digbmc/dsgf-2024/sessions/05-3d-scanning.md

 ### Final Points

 ### Next Session
-- We will be work on GIS and digital mapping.
+- 12/5/24: We will learn about GIS and digital mapping with help from Tessa Eisen, EAST Digital Assistant

 ## Action items
 - [ ] Continue updating logs